CloudLabsAI-Azure/Github-Copilot/Labfiles/geting-started-l1.md

    ```

 1. On the **Sign in to GitHub** tab, you will see the login screen.
 In that screen, enter the following **email** **(1)** and **password** **(2)**.
 Then click on **Sign in** **(3)**.

-   >**Note**: To get GitHub credentials navigate to the **Environment** tab and click on the **GitHub Credentials** option to view the key-value pairs of the **GitHub UserEmail**, and **GitHub Password**.
-You can use the copy buttons under the actions column to have the values copied instantly.
-Alternatively, it is suggested to have the values copied over onto a notepad for easy accessibility.
+   >**Note :** To sign in with GitHub, use the credentials provided in the **Grab Your Credentials** lab.
+Within that lab, navigate to the **Environment** tab to find the key-value pairs for **GitHub UserEmail** and **GitHub Password**.
+Use the copy buttons under the *Actions* column to copy them instantly.
+If you’ve already copied them into Notepad during the earlier step, you can simply use those for easy access during this and future labs.

    ![](../media/githubsigin.png)